arryllopez/StudyTok/README.md

 <h1 align="center" id="title">StudyTok📚</h1>

-<p id="description">This is a Next.js project helping students effectively study with active recall.
+<p id="description">This is our hackathon project helping students effectively study with active recall.
 This app is an AI-powered scroll-based learning for an engaging study experience.
 Upload your own questions or use AI-generated ones for personalized learning.
 Voice recognition lets users answer aloud and get instant AI feedback.
 Active recall and real-time analysis improve retention and understanding.
-Transforms studying into an interactive social media-style experience.</p>
+Transforms studying into an interactive social media-style experience.
+This project was made with a React frontend, with a Flask and Google Cloud backend, using specifically Gemini 2.0 API and Speech-to-Text API.</p>

 <h2>Project Screenshots:</h2>